Historic numbers of corporations earn top score in HRC’s 2014 Corporate Equality Index and come out to support legal equality

-In what was a historic year of progress for the equal rights of LGBT Americans, corporate America stood out as a true leader in the fight for basic fairness and dignity.
+Washington– In what was a historic year of progress for the equal rights of lesbian, gay, bisexual and transgender (LGBT) Americans, corporate America stood out as a true leader in the fight for basic fairness and dignity.
 Both inside the boardroom and in the halls of state legislatures and the U.S. Congress, American companies stood by their LGBT employees.

 That commitment is measured, in part, by the Human Rights Campaign Foundation’s Corporate Equality Index (CEI).
 This national benchmarking tool on corporate policies and practices related to LGBT workplace equality found that 304 major businesses — spanning nearly every industry and geography — earned a top score of 100 percent and the coveted distinction of “Best Places to Work for LGBT Equality.”
 View the full report at www.hrc.org/cei.